According the National Council on Aging (NCOA), 6 out of 10 elders, defined as anyone 60 and over, have experienced some form of abuse.

 Who are the Victims of Elder Abuse?

-Any senior experiencing a loss of independence with increasing reliance on others for care, is susceptible to elder abuse.
-Seniors suffering from dementia, significant physical disabilities, and elderly social isolation, are especially vulnerable to abuse.
+Any senior experiencing a loss of independence with increasing reliance on others for care, is at risk for elder abuse.
+Seniors suffering from alzheimer’s disease, dementia, mental illness, significant physical disabilities, and elderly social isolation, are especially vulnerable to abuse.

 Although both women and men suffer from elder abuse, women are victimized more often.
 A woman who has been abused by her husband throughout her marriage, is likely to continue to be abused once she has difficulty caring for herself.
-Because some marriages have a long history of conflict, complications of aging may increase the temptation to abuse or abandon an ailing spouse.
-In these cases, family members may also want to be alert to infidelity warning signs, which may accompany increased abuse.
+Because some marriages have a long history of conflict or even domestic abuse, complications of aging may increase the temptation to abuse or abandon an ailing spouse.

 Who Abuses the Elderly?

-Elder abuse can be inflicted by anyone who interacts closely with a senior, including relatives, caregivers, nursing home staff, friends, neighbors and medical or mental health professionals.
-Additionally, elders can be victims of exploitation or harassment by scammers or other fraudulent actors.
+Elder abuse can be inflicted by anyone who interacts closely with an older adult, including relatives, caregivers, nursing home staff, friends, neighbors and medical or mental health professionals.
+Additionally, seniors can be victims of exploitation or harassment by scammers or other fraudulent actors.

 Some elder abuse is unintentional.
 It is not uncommon for problems to develop when elderly caregivers attempt to take on the care of a loved one.
 When a senior needs help at home, spouses often, voluntarily or involuntarily become the designated caregivers of a husband or wife.
 As the dependent elder’s condition deteriorates, their spouse may not have have the skills, strength, or stamina needed to provide the level of care needed.
 In these cases, the elderly caregiver may also need protection.